Skip to main content

 50//! let file = BufReader::new(File::open("examples/music.ogg").unwrap());

-51//! // Note that the playback stops when the sink is dropped
+51//! // Note that the playback stops when the player is dropped

 53//!